populationgenomics/tob-wgs/scripts/rv_expression_association/README.md

 Variants are only included if they are also annotated to have regulatory consequences (from VEP).
 CADD scores and MAF are annotated but not filtered for.

+### Test them for association

-### Convert to plink format
+#### Convert genotypes to plink format
-In order to test for associations between a gene's expression and a set of variants (using CellRegMap, or SAIGE-GENE), the specific set of variants needs to be converted back to plink format files (bed, bim, fam).
+In order to test for associations between a gene's expression and a set of variants (using CellRegMap, or SAIGE-GENE), the specific sets of variants need (for now?) to be converted back to plink format files (bed, bim, fam).

+[This script]() does that for a specific gene using the file generated above.

+#### Run association
+TO DO